vestrel00/contacts-android/DEV_NOTES.md

 **Local Contacts / RawContacts**

-RawContacts inserted without an associated account are considered local or device-only contacts, which are not synced.
+RawContacts inserted without an associated account are considered local or device-only raw contacts, which are not synced.

+The native Contacts app hides the following UI fields when inserting or updating local raw contacts;
+- Event
+- Relation
+- Group memberships
+To enforce this behavior, this library ignores all of the above during inserts and updates for local raw contacts.

-**Account addition, Lollipop (API 22) and below**
+**Lollipop (API 22) and below**

 When an Account is added, from a state where no accounts have yet been added to the system, the Contacts Provider automatically sets all of the null `accountName` and `accountType` in the